prevention of mould and other damage in archives and libraries

 4. Emergency response skills

-With the right know-how, you and your team will react correctly in emergency situations.
+With the right know-how, you and your team will be able to react correctly in emergency situations.
 We recommend our courses in emergency response skills.